ShahzadNaseer/SqlHW7/README.md

 #### Data Analysis

-Query files are included to asnwer following questions.
+Query file is included to asnwer following questions.

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.